cwittens/DispersiveShallowWater.jl/docs/src/overview.md

 Next, we choose periodic boundary conditions.
 DispersiveShallowWater.jl also supports reflecting boundary conditions for the [`BBMBBMEquations1D`](@ref), see [`boundary_condition_reflecting`](@ref).
-Lastly, we define the physical domain as the interval from -130 to 20 and we choose 512 intermediate nodes.
+Lastly, we define the physical domain as the interval from -130 to 20 and we choose 512 nodes.
 The mesh is homogeneous, i.e. the distance between each two nodes is constant.
 We choose the left boundary very far to the left in order to avoid an interaction of the left- and right-traveling waves.

 ## Define numerical solver